Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

 ### Insert data

-To insert items into a container, pass a dictionary containing your data to [Container.upsert_item][ref_container_upsert_item].
+To insert items into a container, pass a dictionary containing your data to [ContainerProxy.upsert_item][ref_container_upsert_item].
 Each item you add to a container must include an `id` key with a value that uniquely identifies the item within the container.

 This example inserts several items into the container, each with a unique `id`: